- Find a Provider

 Dr. Fields served seven years with the Army Medical Corps, earning the rank of major.
 He has led or been involved in dozens of clinical research trials.

-Cardiology at Redeemer Health combines sophisticated diagnostics, innovative treatments and ongoing therapies to keep your cardiovascular system healthy.
+Redeemer Health Cardiology combines sophisticated diagnostics, innovative treatments and ongoing therapies to keep your cardiovascular system healthy.
 Call 215-436-1420 for an appointment.

 categories: